<big>Glossary of Painting Terms</big>(As of July 2003)

 Blistering

-Gas- or liquid-filled inclusions in the paint, formed...
+Gas or liquid-filled inclusions in the paint, formed by...

-due to insufficiently dried compressed air, hygroscopic materials.
+due to insufficiently dried compressed air and hygroscopic materials.

 (Salts, hand sweat) damp or porous surfaces.

 2K filler or tar-containing surfaces.
-Solution: Insulate the underlying surface.
+Solution: Isolate the substrate.

 with suitable, non-reactive materials.